-It is important to consider accessibility when planning vour PPI activities.
-This could be anything from patients using a wheelchair to needing information provided in a larger font.
+It is important to consider accessibility when planning your PPI activities.
+This could be anything from patients using a wheelchair when we return to in-person activity to needing information provided in a larger font.

 When recruiting to activities, the PPIE Team will ask about access and dietary needs, these will be relayed to you.
 If you are doing any recruitment yourself, we ask that you do the same, discussing any access and dietary needs with the PPIE Team.